Wake Forest Baptist Health Department of Psychiatry - Winston Salem North Carolina

 Wake Forest Baptist Health Department of Psychiatry - Winston Salem, NC

-Wake Forest Baptist Health Department Of Psychiatry is treatment facility located at 791 Jonestown Road in the 27103 zip code in Winston Salem, NC that offers medication assisted substance abuse treatment.
-It accepts adult women and adult men into its treatment service.
-Wake Forest Baptist Health Department Of Psychiatry provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration to adults and young adults.
-Some of the treatment approaches used by Wake Forest Baptist Health Department Of Psychiatry consist of cognitive behavioral therapy, motivational interviewing and substance use counseling.
+Wake Forest Baptist Health Department Of Psychiatry is treatment center located at 791 Jonestown Road in the 27103 zip code in Winston Salem, NC that offers medication-assisted substance use treatment.
+It accepts adult men and adult women into its treatment program.
+Wake Forest Baptist Health Department Of Psychiatry provides buprenorphine maintenance, suboxone prescription and relapse prevention from naltrexone to adults and young adults.
+Some of the treatment approaches used by Wake Forest Baptist Health Department Of Psychiatry consist of rational emotive behavioral therapy, relapse prevention and cognitive behavioral therapy.

 Address: 791 Jonestown Road, Winston Salem, NC 27103